ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - RSS News.rst

 view bottom in both orientations.

 We define the ``ScrollBar`` type in ``ScrollBar.qml``.
-We use an `Item </sdk/apps/qml/QtQuick/Item/>`__ type with custom properties to create a container for the scroll bar:
+We use an :ref:`Item <sdk_qtquick_item>` type with custom properties to create a container for the scroll bar:

 .. code:: qml